Many people believe their jobs are safe unless they do something wrong or perform poorly. But that isn't always the case.

 How Do I Legally Terminate an Employee in California?

 Firing a worker should be your last resort.
-Most companies offer feedback to employees about issues before resorting to termination.
+Most companies offer feedback to employees about issues before resorting to termination, like putting them on a Performance Improvement Plan (PIP).
+This means the employee has some performance deficiencies, but you're willing to give them one more shot.

-If they clean up their act, well and good.
+If they’ve cleaned up their act, well and good.
 If not, you must put yourself in a strong legal position before firing them.

 How do you do that?

-- Review the employee's files before firing them, especially when you want to terminate them for poor performance.
+- Review the employee's files and performance in their PIP, especially when you want to terminate them for poor performance.
 Was their last performance evaluation a good one?
-Did they receive a commendation or a pay raise for a good job?
 If that's the case, you should prepare to explain why the situation has changed so drastically that you must fire them.

 - Give the employee a letter stating the real reason for firing them.
 Don't give a wrong reason like calling a performance-related firing a "layoff" or a vague reason such as "at-will termination" or "didn't work out."
 A competent employment law attorney will most likely be able to see right through that.

-- Add an employment-at-will note on application forms and offer letters, so applicants know they'll be at-will employees before joining your company.
+- Adding an employment-at-will note on application forms and offer letters, so applicants know they'll be at-will employees before joining your company.

 After firing the worker, filling that open position with a qualified employee becomes the next important thing.
 The good news is that Hourly makes it simple to onboard new hires.
 Just text them a link to join Hourly, and they can add all the info you need to add them to the payroll from their phone.